|Course Number:||CRIMLJUS 4130|

 |Course Description:||Analysis of the interdependence of the police and community in maintaining order and controlling crime; theories of community and the community's role in the development of police systems; tension and conflict in police-community interaction; programs and strategies for improving the quality of police-community relations.|

 |Prerequisites:||CRIMLJUS 2130 with a "C-" or better and junior standing.|

 Bachelor of Science in Business Administration

 NOTE: The information below is representative of the course and is subject to change.
 The specific details of the course will be available in the Desire2Learn course instance for the course in which a student registers.

-Upon completion of this course, student will be able to:
+Upon completion of this course, you will be able to

 In Unit 1 we will review the American system of justice and determine where the police fit into the system.
 We will then study the role of the police in a changing society in terms of perceptions, the police officer's role, conflicts, paradoxes, and the media.
 Next, we will examine police-community relations as a concept; review the history of community relations; define community relations; and look at the various systems and communities involved with police-community relations.
 Finally, we will compare police public relations and police-community relations.

 In Unit 2 we study the public and the police as external and internal communities.
 We will examine the relationships within the police organization--the formal and informal organization, the organizational units, and considerations of dealing with other employees.
 Another segment will deal with coping with the human experience of being a cop and how that changes, plus the social and health hazards of the work.
 We will complete this unit with a look at the communication process, and how verbal, non-verbal, and symbolic interpersonal communication affects official communication.
 We will also examine barriers to effective communication.